shsagir/play-area-sync/docs/company.md

 ### Changing the Billing Contact of an App

 In the [Dashboard](dashboard), go to your [App](app) and hit the "Change ownership" button.
 Here you can change the Company (and the [team](collaboration)), as well as the Billing Contact (only affects billing).
 You must be Owner of the Company for this.

+### Moving an App from one Billing Contact to another

+In case you want the App to be billed from another credit card or bank account but still want to keep the team of the App the same: You simply change the Billing Contact of the App.
+You first need to have at least two Billing Contacts with your Company.

+### Changing the Billing Contact of an App

+1. Go to the App in the Dashboard, click the "Change ownership" button
+2. This will open a form, where you choose a different Billing Contact

+This action can only be executed by Owners or Admins of a Company.
+The App will then be billed on the old Billing Contact until that day of change and from the next day on to the new Billing Contact.
+For example: If you move your App on the 15ths of a month to the Billing Contact of another Company, it will be billed until the 15ths to the old Billing Contact and starting from the 16ths to the new Billing contact.